Andover, Minnesota: City Celebration

-The annual city celebration is the Andover Family Fun Fest, held near the beginning of July on and around the grounds of City Hall, Andover Elementary School, and Sunshine Park.
+The annual city celebration is the Andover Family Fun Bash, held near the beginning of July on and around the grounds of City Hall, Andover Elementary School, and Sunshine Park.
 Events include a 5K fun run, a street dance, a parade, and a fireworks show.

 The 25th Annual Andover Family Fun Fest was held on July 9 and 10, 2021.

 Education

 Andover is part of Minnesota's Anoka-Hennepin School District 11.
 District 11 schools within Andover's boundaries include Andover Elementary School, Crooked Lake Elementary School, Rum River Elementary School, Oak View Middle School, and Andover High School.
 In addition, a small strip of the northern part of the city is part of St. Francis Area Schools (Independent School District 15).
 Legacy Christian Academy is a K-12 college preparatory school.